lightning/bolts/04-onion-routing.md

 1. type: PERM|10 (`unknown_next_peer`)

-The onion specified a `short_channel_id` which doesn't match any leading from the processing node.
+The onion specified a `short_channel_id` which doesn't match any leading from the processing node, or it's the funding-transaction-based `short_channel_id` for a private channel which has `disable_incoming` set or has a random `short_channel_id` assigned.

 1. type: UPDATE|11 (`amount_below_minimum`)
 2. data: